 No matter how big or small their company is, CEOs are busy people.
 They've got a lot on their mind and have to deal with countless pressures.
 One of their most important tasks is the responsibility to their employees: their welfare, their compensation, and the stability of the company.

-Today’s post gives you a bunch of great questions to ask a CEO when you have the chance.
+Today's post gives you a bunch of great questions to ask your CEO when you have the chance.
 These questions will reveal more about the company culture, the motivations behind it, and other valuable insights to help you understand the company you work at, or decide if one you may go work for is a good fit for you.

 Great Questions to Ask a CEO in 3 Different Contexts

 Today's questions fit into a few different categories for different situations, so if you're pressed for time, jump to the one that fits your scenario best:

 - Questions to ask your CEO in a town hall or roundtable

 - Questions to ask a CEO during lunch

 - Questions to ask your CEO during strategic planning